-Termination benefits are payable when employment is terminated by the Company before the normal retirement date or when an employee accepts voluntary termination of employment in exchange for these benefits.
-The Company recognizes termination benefits on the following dates, whichever occurs first: (a) when the Company can no longer withdraw the offer of these benefits, and (b) when the Company recognizes the costs from restructuring within the scope of the IAS 37 and it involves the payment of termination benefits.
+Termination benefits are payable when the Company terminates the employment contract before the normal retirement date or when the employee accepts voluntary severance in exchange for these benefits.
+The Company recognizes benefits on the following dates, whichever occurs first: (a) when the Company can no longer withdraw the offer of these benefits, and (b) when the Company recognizes the costs from restructuring within the scope of the IAS 37 and it involves the payment of termination benefits.
 If there is an offer that promotes the termination of the employment relationship voluntarily by employees, termination benefits are valued based on the number of employees expected to accept the offer.
-The benefits that will be paid in the long term are discounted at their present value.
+Benefits that will be paid in the long term are discounted at their present value.

-As of December 31, 2020 and 2019, the Company recognized a termination expense in the consolidated statement of operations for \$171,893 and \$ 92,989, respectively.
+As of December 31, 2021, 2020 and 2019, the Company recognized a termination expense in the consolidated statement of income for \$39,407, \$171,893 and \$92,989, respectively.